Healthcare Planning in Minneapolis

 - Provide permission to pursue emergency or experimental surgery if doing so may save your life

 - Dictate whether you wish to be placed on a machine (such as a ventilator) that will help keep you alive

 - Dictate whether you wish to be resuscitated if your heartbeat stops

 - Dictate whether you receive treatment for pain and injuries

 We can review many common scenarios that may warrant advanced healthcare directives.
 Once we understand your goals and preferences, our team can help review and execute your directives.

-The Health Insurance Portability and Accountability Act of 1966 (HIPPA) is a federal law that restricts the distribution of medical records to unauthorized parties.
-While HIPPA is meant to protect private health information, it can sometimes have the unintended consequence of keeping your loved ones from advocating on your behalf.
+The Health Insurance Portability and Accountability Act of 1966 (HIPAA) is a federal law that restricts the distribution of medical records to unauthorized parties.
+While HIPAA is meant to protect private health information, it can sometimes have the unintended consequence of keeping your loved ones from advocating on your behalf.

 Some medical providers have historically refused to allow an incapacitated individual's loved ones access to medical records without express authorization.
-We can help you avoid this obstacle by incorporating HIPPA authorizations into your healthcare plan.
-By signing a HIPPA authorization, you explicitly give a chosen agent access to your medical records in emergency situations.
+We can help you avoid this obstacle by incorporating HIPAA authorizations into your healthcare plan.
+By signing a HIPAA authorization, you explicitly give a chosen agent access to your medical records in emergency situations.

 Our team of experienced estate planning lawyers at Guttman Law can help you prepare for many scenarios through healthcare planning in Minneapolis.
 Explore your options with us by calling (612) 324-4055 or contacting us online today!